 Remove Duplicates

-You can remove non-unique / duplicate cases with unique() function.
-Suppose you want to eliminate duplicates based on a variable, say. carrier.
+You can remove duplicate values with unique() function.
+Suppose you want to delete duplicates based on a variable, say. carrier.

 setkey(mydata, "carrier")